-SITHGAM001 Provide Responsible Service of Gambling (currently unavailable)
+SITHGAM001 Provide Responsible Service of Gambling (Coming Soon)

 SITHGAM001 Provide Responsible Service of Gambling is a nationally recognised and accredited unit of competency required by entrants to the gaming sector.
 In Queensland, all persons who carry out gaming duties or gaming tasks within a hotel or club must complete RSG training within three months of starting employment.
 The responsibility for ensuring employees working at licensed venues have RSG certification lies with the licensee.
 A Statement of Attainment is issued upon successful completion.
 This competency is recognised in some other Australian jurisdictions.